Arnaiz23/TuManga/Documentation/Documentation.md

 ### Extra information

 * If the user want delete the account, give the option to disable the account.
 If dont want, delete the account.
 (Confirm)
+* When the web fetch the products, check if the product.stock > 0
+  * No -> btnAdd disabled (red) -> does not work the createOrder or addProductOrder
+  * Yes -> all normal